vin8921/practicing-git/git-basics.md

 20. if sync changes shows in the source control it means that if u have update anything in local repo they ask you to update in remote repo

 21. if u want to add the main branch code to the default branch use git push (main branch name)

+22.  the head gets detached from the main when u checkout through the deleted commits and u want and it will come to the main :

+- when u enter this git checkout head , it will still detach from the main
+- when u enter this git checkout --hard head!~1 it will still detach from the main

+- so , therefore u have to add 2 or more commits and then prompt : git reset --hard head~2 , then point it to main branch

+- then the head will attach to the main